AI for Personal Trainers

 Monday Morning — Program Adjustments

-Based on the summary, you tell OpenClaw to adjust programs: "Reduce Sarah's squat volume this week — knee issue.
+Based on the summary, you tell Claude Code to adjust programs: "Reduce Sarah's squat volume this week — knee issue.
 Increase Jake's weight on deadlifts, he said last week felt easy."
-OpenClaw updates their programs and sends the new week's plan to each client.
+Claude Code updates their programs and sends the new week's plan to each client.

 Result: What used to take 3-4 hours of messaging and spreadsheet work now takes a 15-minute review on Monday morning.
 Clients get faster, more consistent communication — and you don't spend your Sunday evening glued to your phone.